Police dig into how and why a 15-year-old got a gun used to kill 2 people and injure several others at her Christian school

 But in recent years, some law enforcement agencies have charged the parents of children who opened fire at their schools.
 The father of 14-year-old Colt Gray, who carried out a mass shooting at Apalachee High School in Georgia, was charged with 29 counts earlier this year.

-Both federal and Wisconsin laws generally make it illegal for someone under 18 to possess a firearm.
-According to state law, it’s also illegal for any person to intentionally sell, loan or give a dangerous weapon to someone under 18.
+Both federal and Wisconsin laws generally make it illegal for someone younger than 18 to possess a firearm.
+According to state law, it’s also illegal for any person to intentionally sell, loan or give a dangerous weapon to someone younger than 18.

 Regardless of how the Madison school shooter obtained her gun, no child should have such access, the police chief said.